bihealth/sodar-server/docs_manual/source/sodar_release_notes.rst

 - Add user message to landing zones upon successful moving
 - Add "finished" parameter to LandingZoneListAPIView to access finished zones
 - Add locked status info to landingzones UI and LandingZoneRetrieveAPIView
-- Add description saving for sample sheet versions
+- Add descriptions and batch deletion for sample sheet versions
 - Manual clearing of finished landing zones in UI no longer needed